Mervyn Day: Early life

-Day was educated at Kings Road Primary School, attended also by another famous West Ham player, Geoff Hurst, and King Edward VI Grammar School, Chelmsford.
+Day was educated at Kings Road Primary School, attended also by another famous West Ham player, Geoff Hurst, and King Edward VI Grammar School, Chelmsford where he attained six 'O' levels.

 Playing career

 Day represented Essex Schools at all levels and was picked for the England Schools squad six times, though he did not play.
 At aged 15 Ipswich Town, Tottenham Hotspur and West Ham United sent scouts to watch Day.
 Ron Greenwood's West Ham United signed Day on a youth contract in July 1971.

 In February 1973, he signed a professional contract with West Ham and on 29 August 1973, he made his debut in a draw against Ipswich Town.

 Day became the first team goalkeeper soon after.
-In 1975, aged 19, he became the youngest goalkeeper ever to appear in an FA Cup Final in their victory over Fulham.
+In 1975, aged 19, he became the second-youngest goalkeeper to appear in an FA Cup Final at Wembley, in their victory over Fulham.
 He received the PFA Young Player of the Year Award that same season, the only goalkeeper to have won the award.
-He was tipped as the next great England goalkeeper.
+In a competitive era of English goalkeeping, he was talked of as a possible future England goalkeeper.
 In 1976, he appeared in the Cup Winners' Cup Final which West Ham lost 4–2 to Anderlecht at a sold out Heysel Stadium.
-However, a loss of form and injuries saw him drop out of the side, and Phil Parkes' performances were good enough to keep Day out when he regained fitness.
+However, a loss of form and injuries saw him drop out of the side.

 In July 1979, he moved to Orient for £100,000, where he replaced John Jackson.

 When Eddie Gray, then manager of Leeds United, signed him in 1985, he proved to be an excellent buy and was a key figure in Billy Bremner's side in the 1987 run to the FA Cup semi-final and League play-offs.
 He remained first choice keeper for Howard Wilkinson, and picked up a Division 2 winners medal as promotion was finally achieved in 1990.
 With the re-signing of John Lukic, Day was relegated to the reserves and bench, and only made five more appearances for the first team, although he remained loyal to the club for three more seasons until he finally left Elland Road in 1993 after eight years.
 His final club was Carlisle United.